Decision hub

 - AED 149 to 15,000

-- spread across every tier
+- spread across every package

 - Standard floor to multi-day Liwa